 - Speak Spanish, Portuguese and English.

 I live in San Francisco, California 🇺🇸 and oversee a few engineering teams at ClassPass as a Director of Engineering.

 I was born and raised in Granada, Spain 🇪🇸.

 As a kid, I built stuff, played basketball and typed.
-Yes, I spent a lot of time writing I-don't-remember-what in a typing machine.
+Yes, I spent a lot of time writing random stories in a typing machine.

-When I was 13, my dad got his first computer, which got me from typing into coding: Modula-2, Bash, C, Linux Kernel, etc. When we eventually got an Internet connection at home, I went all in with Perl, PHP and IRC bots.
+When I was 13, my dad got his first computer, which got me from machine-typing into computer-coding: Modula-2, Bash, C, Linux Kernel, etc. When the family eventually got an Internet connection, I went all in with Perl, PHP and IRC bots.

 At 18, I enrolled in University of Granada to study Computer Science.